-- A certificate to mark the award, to be presented at the meeting attended.
+- A certificate to mark the award, to be presented at the meeting attended

-- Publicity relating to the award in IACLE communications and other media.
+- Publicity relating to the award in IACLE communications and other media

-About The Awards
+About the Travel Awards

 The IACLE Travel Award winners will demonstrate their commitment to IACLE, its resources, programs and events, as well as the impact they have had on their institutions and students.
 Successful applicants will describe their achievements in contact lens education and also how they would apply information gained at the meeting they attend in their teaching.

-- Entries must be submitted via the online application form
+- Entries must be submitted via the online application form (available in January)

 What previous recipients say…